ivan-ristovic/dotfiles/README.md

 - `lists/` directory for more information on the mass package installation lists
 - `install/` directory for more information on how to use the scripts for custom package installations
 - `patches/` directory for more information on how to use the automatic config patching system
+- `systemd/` directory for more information on how to create custom `systemd` services